gdescalzo/Kubernetes/README.md

 > The `Sheet_sets` directory contains a handy cheat sheet that I've shared previously.
 It's a quick reference guide to the most commonly used Kubernetes commands, saving you time and making cluster management more efficient.

-### Deployment Manifests
+### Deployments

-> The newly added `Deployment_manifests` directory is where you'll find YAML files for deploying various applications and services within your Kubernetes cluster.
+> The newly added `Deployments` directory is where you'll find YAML files for deploying various applications and services within your Kubernetes cluster.
 These are ready-to-use templates that can be customized to fit your specific needs.

 ## How to Use This Repository